IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 • Complicate the sale or refinancing of property

-• Create obstacles with lenders or credit arrangements
+• Create obstacles with lenders or credit

 • Interfere with business operations